 Think of your free work schedule template as step one in your plan to manage your workload.
 It’s a good way to organize your team and collect days and times.
 Now you have all that information in one place.

 The trouble with that place, though, is it’s separated from all the other places in which you’re working.
 If you’re managing a project, then you’re using some kind of project management software, such as ProjectManager.com, to control the various elements of your project and lead it to a successful completion.

-With your free work schedule imported into ProjectManager.com, you now have visibility into the assignments of all your team members across one or more projects.
+When you manually input the data from your free work schedule template into ProjectManager.com, you now have visibility into the assignments of all your team members across one or more projects.
 At a glance you can see what tasks are on time, which are on schedule and those that are overdue.

 - Who is working on what

 - What is the planned versus actual workload of your resources

 - Who is available for additional work and who is over-tasked

 Having a work schedule managed through your online project management tool like ProjectManager.com makes managing the workload of your team far easier than jumping from one document to another or application to application, all of which leads to great project productivity.